IPT Training is available to all clinicians and students.

 Training includes on-site courses, on-line courses in real time, and webinar short-courses you can access at your convenience.
 All include the opportunity for APA CE credits.

 Certification in IPT is recommended but not required.
-Certification programs for clinicians include Community-Based Training and IPT Certified Therapist Training.
-Training and certification for IPT Supervisors and Instructors is also available for clinicians who have completed the Certified Therapist Training and have been endorsed by their supervisor.
+Certification programs for clinicians include Community-Based Training (Level B) and IPT Certified Therapist Training (Level C).
+Training and certification for IPT Supervisors (Level D) and Trainers (Level E) is also available for clinicians who have completed the Certified Therapist Training and have been endorsed by their supervisors.

 IPT Training Courses

-* Level A Basic Training in IPT (16 hours)
+* Level A Training in IPT (16 hours)

 * Perinatal IPT (16 hours)